hozza/Hide-Jekyll-Hyde-Wordpress-Theme/README.md

-# Jekyll & Hyde Theme - the WordPress Edition
+# "Hide" - Jekyll & Hyde Theme, the WordPress Edition

 This is my WordPress Theme Edition of the "Hyde" theme - design style *strongly inspired* by the beautiful "Hyde" theme for Jekyll (another blogging software).